dlops-io/data-labeling/README.md

 ## Run Label Studio Container

-We will be using a pre-built container from DockerHub, heartexlabs/label-studio:latest, so there’s no need to build the image—just run it.
-We’ll configure the network ports, set `GOOGLE_APPLICATION_CREDENTIALS`, and adjust a few other environment variables.
+We will be using a pre-built container from DockerHub, `heartexlabs/label-studio:latest`, so there's no need to build the image—just run it.
+We'll configure the network ports, set `GOOGLE_APPLICATION_CREDENTIALS`, and adjust a few other environment variables.
 For more details, refer to the `docker-shell.sh` script.

 ### Run `docker-shell.sh` or `docker-shell.bat`